 On a daily basis, some areas of your home are exposed to high foot traffic, so when you plan to install new carpets in them, it’s important to look for slip-free and highly resistant materials.
 So, what is the best carpet for high traffic areas?
+High-traffic areas need a a durable flooring option such as low-pile carpet.
+Our pros go over the best carpet for high traffic areas that get a lot of traffic.

 The good news is that most modern carpets also work great as high traffic carpets.
 Therefore, when choosing a carpet your decision will mostly be influenced by your budget, the amount of carpet cleaning you are willing to do, and your preferences in terms of style.
 Continue reading to see a comparison of the most common types of carpet fibers and find out which one is the best for you.